-The bidder is free to set minimum acceptance levels, but cannot acquire 30% or more but less than 50% plus 1 of the voting rights without triggering a mandatory bid upon the completion of its voluntary bid.
-Acceptance levels ranging between $66\frac{2}{3}$ % and 80% are common.
-Also, the bid terms will typically provide that the bidder has the right, but not the obligation, to complete the bid if less than y% but more than z% is tendered, but that it must abandon the bid if less than z% is tendered.
+The bidder is free to set minimum acceptance levels, but cannot acquire 30% or more (but less than 50%+1) of the voting rights without triggering a mandatory bid upon the completion of its voluntary bid.
+Acceptance levels ranging between $66^2$ % and 80% are common.
+In addition, the bid terms will typically provide that the bidder has the right, but not the obligation, to complete the bid if less than y% but more than z% is tendered, but that it must abandon the bid if less than z% is tendered.